statspy-ml/ds_blog/README.md

 You need to download the datasets for the years 2019, 2020 and 2021.
 Just follow the links below:

 [Stackoverflow Survey Results](https://insights.stackoverflow.com/survey)

+## Installation<a name="installation"></a>

+This code runs with Python 3.x and some libraries are required.
+To install the libraries you need to execute:

+` pip install -r requirements.txt `

+Then you need to add the 3 datasets and the ipynb file in the same directory.

 ## Project Motivation <a name="motivation"></a>